SysKitTeam/docs-point/set-up-point-cloud/free-trial.md

 * **Enter the syskit365 subdomain you want to use (2)**
   * If the entered subdomain is already in use, an appropriate message is displayed
 * **Select the preferred time zone (3)**
-  * SysKit Point will display date and time data in reports and emails as specified here
+  * SysKit Point will display date and time data in reports and e-mails as specified here
 * **Select the region where SysKit Point data will be stored (4)**; the following regions are currently supported:
   * **USA**
   * **Europe**